jacebenson/cedar/docs/docs/webhooks.md

 - Timestamp Scheme ([Stripe](https://stripe.com/docs/webhooks/best-practices) / Redwood default)
 - Secret Key (Custom, [Orbit](https://docs.orbit.love/docs/webhooks))

-RedwoodJS adds a way to do no verification as well of testing or in the case your third party doesn't sign the payload.
+CedarJS adds a way to do no verification as well of testing or in the case your third party doesn't sign the payload.

 - SkipVerifier (bypass verification, or no verification)

-RedwoodJS implements [signatureVerifiers](https://github.com/cedarjs/cedar/tree/main/packages/api/src/auth/verifiers) for each of these so you can get started integrating your app with third-parties right away.
+CedarJS implements [signatureVerifiers](https://github.com/cedarjs/cedar/tree/main/packages/api/src/auth/verifiers) for each of these so you can get started integrating your app with third-parties right away.

 ```jsx
 export type SupportedVerifiers =